-Use BCC field when addressing mass mail
+Use BCC field when addressing mass

-Your friends will be thankful.
+more thoughtful.
+Your friends will be thankful!.

 Would you write your